rinorbardiqi/ecommerce-app/README.md

 ## Features
 This repository contains a react app which has the following features:
-* User SignUp and Login
+* User Sign up and Login
 * Email recovery
 * Browse the shop
-* Add Items to the cart
+* Add items to cart
 * Order items
-* Login As admin and manage the shop
+* Login as admin and manage the shop
 * Responsive Website

 ## Install and run